It Is FBI Director James Comey Who Should Be Investigated

 I am not among the conspiracy-minded, and would need to have proof before entertaining any allegations that Comey is deliberately interfering in domestic politics and engineering individuals into power.

 In fact, I can’t make any sense of his actions at all.
-Why taint Clinton with nothing investigation that went nowhere?
+Why taint Clinton with a nothing investigation that went nowhere?
 Why protect the Trump campaign by keeping knowledge of the Russia investigation from the public?
 Why drag the Russia investigation on from last July till now (surely the transcripts and emails either provide evidence or they do not)?

 On the face of it, it seems most likely of all that the hard line Tea Party Congress managed to coerce him into this behavior.